Royals vs. Red Sox Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- Brayan Bello (8-6) will take the mound for the Red Sox, his 19th start of the season.
+- Kutter Crawford (5-5) will take the mound for the Red Sox, his 14th start of the season.

-- He has started 18 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 10 of them.

-- Bello has pitched five or more innings in two straight games and will look to extend that streak.
+- Crawford has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent